MicroEJ/docs/SDKUserGuide/install.rst

    Welcome to the installer

 - Be aware of the licensing agreement.
 - Select :guilabel:`I accept the terms of this license agreement.`.
-Click on :guilabel:`Next` button.
+Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/license_screen.png
    :alt: License screen